wei2912/wei2912.github.io/_posts/haskell/intro-to-haskell.md

 [1, 2, 4, 8, 16, 32, 64]
 ```

-The elegance of this solution is the fact that we easily did this with recursion, in a rather "mathematical" way.
+The elegance of this solution lies in the fact that we easily did this with recursion, in a rather terse, clear and "mathematical" way.

 The ability to reuse functions like this grants us a lot of power in Haskell and allows us to reason about code in a very powerful way.

+If we tried to write this in a strict language, the list will be strictly evaluated and the function would never terminate.
+Hence, we'll need to write seperate functions that would terminate the generation of powers.
+That'd be messy.

 ## Fibonacci Numbers